Be aware when things are out of balance. –Tao Te Ching

 The 5-element model provides a logical and systematic way to classify and analyze just about everything about and around us–from the macrocosm to the microcosm.
 It is a way to understand how we function, physically and psychologically.
 It can teach us how to achieve a degree of control over what affects us positively or not, internally or externally, to attain the goal of achieving and maintaining balance.

-So far, we have talked about vital energy simply as chi with the understanding that chi needs to flow and avoid imbalance or blockage.
-But, there are other aspects to consider.
+Our unseen vital energy, which is what PHYTO5 five element lines are formulated to balance, can also simply be referred to as chi with the understanding that chi needs to flow and avoid imbalance or blockage.
+There are, however, other aspects to consider.

 - “The physical body is actually a complex network of interwoven energy fields.” —Richard Gerber, M.D., Vibrational Medicine: The #1 Handbook of Subtle-energy Therapies